hankewyczz/familyTreeViewer/README.md

 * `details.json` contains personal data - life events and pictures

 ## Viewing
-The family tree can now be viewed interactivly at `index.html`.
+Once the data is parsed and generated, the family tree can now be viewed interactivly at `index.html`.
 All necessary resources are contained within the `resources` folder, excluding the fonts and FontAwesome (hosted by Google and Cloudflare, respectively).

+The site is static, which makes it ideal for hosting on a small, static website (maybe GitHub pages?).

 ## Support
 **Generally speaking**, this project supports most **modern** browsers, desktop and mobile.
 This means that IE11 is a strech at best, and any older IE versions are all but guaranteed not to work (if you want IE support, take it up with [Bill Gates](https://www.gatesnotes.com/)).